christoph-frick/rest-repl/resources/help.md

 `(cd <path>)` or `(cd <old> <new>)`:

   Change current working URL; If absolute replace the current one.
+If it's a single `-`, then go back to the previous URL.
 If starting with `~` use the `base-url` as home.
 Otherwise go down deeper.
 If two params are passed, any occurence of `<old>` in the current URL will be replaced with `<new>`.

 `(request <:get|:post|...> <?path> {...})`: